UPD: This post was edited and updated in February 2025.

 During the first run, things seem to be not bad with Indigo.
 The browser looks quite clean and has a good English version.
 The interface does not cause rejection at first glance.

 There are no tooltips or tutorial steps for new users, but still Indigo is more intuitive and clear than other browsers like AdsPower or Dolphin Anty.
-There is a docs section with detailed use instructions in Russian.
+There is a docs section with detailed use instructions.

-On the whole, we found Indigo’s interface to be pretty good.
-However, it turned out simplicity means a serious compromise with functionality.
-We’ll show you how later on.
+On the whole, I found Indigo’s interface to be pretty good, although with very sparse functionality.
+However, it turned out simplicity means a serious compromise with features.
+I will show you how later on.

 Manual work is a bummer even for a humble 6 profiles.
 There is no separate Proxy manager or at least mass proxy insertion.
 Indigo offers proxy integration with a few services like Bright Data and GeoSurf: these links, however, lead to the Multilogin website.

-There is a Quick Profile creation button, but it’s not what we expected.
+There is a Quick Profile creation button, but it’s not what I expected.
 This button creates a single-use disposable profile for one session that will auto-delete after you’re done.
-This might look OK for someone’s personal anonymity reasons, but we don’t see if it’s any better than a regular new profile.

 Launching the profiles